LogtalkDotOrg/logtalk3/manuals/sources/userman/expansion.rst

 predicate options.
 It also allows defining a default expansion for all source files.
 It defines a concept of *hook objects* that can be used as building blocks to create custom and reusable *expansion workflows* with explicit and well defined semantics.
-It prevents the simply act of loading expansion rules affecting subsequent compilation of files.
+It prevents the simple act of loading expansion rules affecting subsequent compilation of files.
 It prevents conflicts between groups of expansion rules of different origins.
 It avoids a set of buggy expansion rules from breaking other sets of expansions rules.